katyork/eleventy-base-blog/content/blog/functions-and-control-flow-3.md

 The first task was to create a percentage calculator.
 Here is a link to my <a href="https://codepen.io/Katherine-York/pen/PoXdNPr">Codepen</a> for this task.

 <h3>Switch Statement</h3>
 We used a switch statement to output different messages depending on the drink selected.
+See the console for output.

 <form name="inputForm" action="" method="GET">
   <h5>Drinks Order</h5>